Demand Based Pricing for Tours: A 2026 Operator Guide

 A few principles work well:

-For teams tightening that communication, CartBoss appointment templates are a useful reference for reminder structure and tone, even though the use case is broader than tours.
+For teams tightening that communication, these appointment reminder templates are a useful reference for reminder structure and tone, even though the use case is broader than tours.

 A reminder should answer the traveler's next question before they ask it.